cpmech/gosl/io/README.md

 This subpackage helps with reading and writing files, printing nice formatted messages (with colours), and parsing strings.

-It has also functions to generate TeX reports.

 ## Examples

 ### Read and write files